Given that wine is a product of grapes and yeast, some may assume that all wines are appropriate for vegans. However, that is not always the case.

 A wine can be called vegan when it is made without any contact with or addition of a product of animal origin.

 Animal products or ‘agents’ can be used in the process of wine production at the ‘fining stage’.

-Finning stage comes after filtration stage.
-Finning is necessary if the wine manufacturer observes some soluble substances and wants them removed.
+Fining stage comes after filtration stage.
+Fining is necessary if the wine manufacturer observes some soluble substances and wants them removed.
 The process of fining removes soluble substances, phenols, and proteins by converting them into larger molecules that can be filtered out of the wine.

 Another reason can be to remove hard tannins by making them sink to the bottom of the barrel when getting in contact with the molecules of the agents.

-Non – vegan agents includeegg whites, casein, gelatine, and chitosan.
+Non – vegan agents include egg whites, casein, gelatin, and chitosan.